AztecProtocol/aztec-connect/markdown/getting_started.md

 During development you'll want to run `yarn start:dev` to watch and rebuild as files change.

-If running against a real blockchain such as ganache, you'll want to deploy to ganache first:
+If running against a local or fork blockchain such as anvil, you'll want to deploy to there first:

 ```
 export ETHEREUM_HOST=http://localhost:8545